louces85/Yfinance/README.md

 # open application in browser
 google-chrome index.html
 ```
-# How to update asset price history
+# How to update stocks price history
 It is recommended to update the price history every 7 days.
 This procedure may take a few minutes, so it is recommended that it be performed after the trading session.
 PS: In the first execution this file is absent, being necessary to run the script below for its creation.